gdotnot/my-class/README.md

 ---

 ## :clipboard: About
 This application is in development.
-The website has one goal - allow academies to manage their users and instructors, and have a better overview of all registered members.
+The website has one goal - allow web schools to manage their users and teachers, and have a better overview of all registered users.

 Users can edit their own information.
-It's based on the project developed during the classes from Rocketseat.
+It's based on the project Gym manager developed during the classes from Rocketseat.
 This project and readme.md, will be updated according to the project evolution.

 ---

 ### :white_check_mark: Features
-* Instructors
+* Teachers

 - [x] Create instructors
-- [x] Edit instructors
+- [ ] Edit instructors
 - [x] Show instructors
 - [ ] Delete instructors

-* Members
+* Students

 - [ ] Create members
 - [ ] Edit members